 Note: For user-mode processes, the DKERNEL flag must be clear.
+Specifies the channel number assigned by the mpmpx entry point.

 ext Points to the kopen ext parameter block for kernel-mode processes.
 Specifies the address to the mpopen parameter block for user-mode processes.